In my search for news roundup for mermaid monday I came across this article that seems a bit intense. Mermaids fighting over a name...

 ah that explains it.

 Yeah, the stuff she said to the paper makes her sound really haughty.
-Especially the part where she said, "Well, my scales will always shine brighter than hers."from what I've been told she just doesn't play nice with other mers in general.
+Especially the part where she said, "Well, my scales will always shine brighter than hers."

 @Mer-crazy: Hehe that explains a lot!